Express (NYSE:EXPR) Releases FY 2022 Earnings Guidance

 Express (NYSE:EXPR – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $0.14-$0.20 for the period, compared to the consensus estimate of $0.17.
 The company issued revenue guidance of -.

-Express (NYSE:EXPR – Get Rating) last released its earnings results on Wednesday, May 25th.
+Express (NYSE:EXPR – Get Rating) last issued its quarterly earnings data on Wednesday, May 25th.
 The company reported ($0.10) EPS for the quarter, topping analysts’ consensus estimates of ($0.15) by $0.05.
 Express had a net margin of 0.98% and a negative return on equity of 137.03%.
-During the same quarter in the previous year, the company earned ($0.55) earnings per share.
-As a group, analysts predict that Express will post 0.15 earnings per share for the current year.
+During the same period in the previous year, the company posted ($0.55) earnings per share.
+On average, research analysts expect that Express will post 0.15 EPS for the current year.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Morgan Stanley boosted its position in Express by 368.4% during the second quarter.
-Morgan Stanley now owns 1,101,998 shares of the company’s stock worth $7,151,000 after purchasing an additional 866,733 shares during the period.
-Renaissance Technologies LLC increased its stake in shares of Express by 36.7% in the first quarter.
-Renaissance Technologies LLC now owns 2,648,535 shares of the company’s stock valued at $9,429,000 after buying an additional 711,400 shares in the last quarter.
-Vanguard Group Inc. increased its stake in shares of Express by 10.9% in the first quarter.
-Vanguard Group Inc. now owns 3,115,305 shares of the company’s stock valued at $11,090,000 after buying an additional 307,438 shares in the last quarter.
-Marshall Wace LLP bought a new position in Express in the fourth quarter valued at about $856,000.
-Finally, Norges Bank bought a new position in Express in the fourth quarter valued at about $564,000.
-42.73% of the stock is owned by institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Bank of America Corp DE raised its stake in shares of Express by 138.5% during the 1st quarter.
+Bank of America Corp DE now owns 123,116 shares of the company’s stock worth $438,000 after acquiring an additional 71,489 shares in the last quarter.
+Goldman Sachs Group Inc. grew its position in Express by 57.0% during the 1st quarter.
+Goldman Sachs Group Inc. now owns 36,976 shares of the company’s stock worth $132,000 after purchasing an additional 13,424 shares during the last quarter.
+Maverick Capital Ltd. purchased a new stake in Express during the 1st quarter worth approximately $427,000.
+State Street Corp grew its position in Express by 15.7% during the 1st quarter.
+State Street Corp now owns 244,160 shares of the company’s stock worth $869,000 after purchasing an additional 33,086 shares during the last quarter.
+Finally, Renaissance Technologies LLC grew its position in Express by 36.7% during the 1st quarter.
+Renaissance Technologies LLC now owns 2,648,535 shares of the company’s stock worth $9,429,000 after purchasing an additional 711,400 shares during the last quarter.
+Hedge funds and other institutional investors own 42.73% of the company’s stock.

 Express Company Profile (Get Rating)